rnaveensrinivas/Vim/README.md

 > “Learning to drive a car takes effort.
 Is that a reason to keep driving your bicycle?
 No, you realize you need to invest time to learn a skill.
 Text editing isn’t different.
 You need to learn new commands and turn them into a habit.”

 * *Detour*: three important learning principles:
-  1. Pareto Principle, 80/20 principle
+  1. Pareto Principle, also called 80/20 principle
   2. Mini Habits
      * mini habits help you stay consistent, and reduce friction
      * keep small achievable goals, eg. 1 typing test a day.